collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     INFO: Renaming blobstorage.1 to blobstorage.2.
     INFO: Renaming blobstorage.0 to blobstorage.1.
     INFO: Copying /sample-buildout/var/blobstorage to /sample-buildout/var/blobstoragesnapshots/blobstorage.0/blobstorage
-    INFO: Removed 1 blob backup(s), the latest 2 full backups have been kept.
+    INFO: Removed 1 blob backup(s), the latest 2 backup(s) have been kept.
     <BLANKLINE>

 And the snapshotrestore::